redbilledpanda/redbilledpanda.github.io/docs/_posts/2023-05-21-Let's-talk-templates.markdown

       |      ^~~~
 ```

 It appears the template library (a collection of powerful functions pre-defined for our use) already implements a swap function.
-Which is why our function here is not allowed.
-For it to make it work, we need to replace <s>swap</s> with _<b>S</b>wap_.
+Which is why our function here is not allowed (as conflict ensues, literally!).
+For it to work, we need to replace <s>swap</s> with _<b>S</b>wap_ (mind you C++, like C, is case sensitive).
 Once done, it compiles and then we can use it with any kind of arguments (provided both a and b are interoperable).

 Let's see how the resulting binary would look like when used with a good 'ol integer.
 Running `objdump` on it with the `-C` switch (for unmangling the decorated function names, which the g++ compiler does) we see this (partial output for brevity):
 ```asm